Nelson Sullivan, 30" x 40", oil on canvas, 1984

 -------

-forget about being judgmental and I do see an idealized form of whatever I am
+I forget about being judgmental and I do see an idealized form of whatever I

-looking at.
-I am trying realize it constantly so I am not really aware a lot of
+am looking at.
+I am trying realize it constantly so I am not really aware a

-times, paradoxically.
-Ironically, if I am not aware of what I am shooting until
+lot of times, paradoxically.
+Ironically, if I am not aware of what I am shooting

-I see the tape later because what I am doing is idolizing it- I try to leave out
+until I see the tape later because what I am doing is idolizing it- I try to

-any bad associations and capture as many good ones as I can so that I can
+leave out any bad associations and capture as many good ones as I can so that

-accomplish what really seems to be impossible if I stop to think about it.
-It
+I can accomplish what really seems to be impossible if I stop to think about

-seems impossible so what I have to do is to go with a sort of intuitive flow
+it.
+It seems impossible so what I have to do is to go with a sort of intuitive

-that is an idealization of what is really happening.
-Later on I see that I
+flow that is an idealization of what is really happening.
+Later on I see that

-couldn't have possibly taken a picture of anyone but reality because after all
+I couldn't have possibly taken a picture of anyone but reality because after

-that is all that is there- but my picture of that reality is an attempt at an
+all that is all that is there- but my picture of that reality is an attempt

-idealization.
-Of course it doesn't come off, but it is the attempt that makes
+at an idealization.
+Of course it doesn't come off, but it is the attempt that

-the record of the reality watch-able, viewable, interesting and even allows the
+makes the record of the reality watch-able, viewable, interesting and even allows

 himself.
 So in essence I want to share my vision with other people; I want to

-make a film or video or pictorial representation that wasn't tied down a film
+to make a film or video or pictorial representation that wasn't tied down a

-studio.
+film studio.
 I could see this was about to happen everywhere.
-The camcorders would be
+The camcorders

-a wave for the future, Even a whole wave of them would invade the Soviet Union
+would be a wave for the future, Even a whole wave of them would invade the Soviet

-in my videos.
-Somebody or something that would move through everything and I
+on in my videos.
+Somebody or something that would move through everything and

 that with Sylvia Miles, I tried that with Michael Musto.
 These are people that

-super-aware.
-I followed them around as much as I could, but I wound up getting a
+are super-aware.
+I followed them around as much as I could, but I wound up getting

-hernia doing it.
-I've decided that the simplest way to make the videos I want to
+a hernia doing it.
+I've decided that the simplest way to make the videos I want

 thing there is.
 Now when I pick up the camera it is just like putting on a glove